universalanalogue/fulmination/README.md

 # General Disclaimer
+>Disclaimer of engine inefficiencies

-Disclaimer of engine inefficiencies;  This game uses the 1.0 version of the engine.
+This game uses the 1.0 version of the engine.
 It will not recive Feature updates such as streamlined inventory module, or updated overlays module.
 The game received 6 months more of feature updates to get it to what I would consider to be a stable professional state.
 I could honestly go back and